Projects & Publications

 The essays include recipes for salmon pie to eat on the beaches of Helsinki, poetry, a tale about the people you might meet on a tram, a rollerblade ride through the streets of Copenhagen, a story about the natural baths in Munich and so much more… all published in the writers’ native languages as well as English, making this a book in 5 languages; Finnish, Swedish, Danish, German and English.

-The book will be available to order and ship globally, print in demand from September 2020 and all articles also available as single stories for purchase, exclusively for travelers that sign up for travelkollekt.com
+The book is NOW available to order and ship globally, print in demand from Books On Demand and all articles also available as single stories for purchase, exclusively for travelers that sign up for travelkollekt.com (Dec 2020 / Jan 2021)

 The Copenhagen Digest (Coming up, late Autumn 2020)